 - Should the College cancel a class, the College refunds the full tuition with no action required by the student.

 - A student who elects to request an exemption exam for course(s) after the add/drop date is not eligible for a refund since a grade will be issued.

 - When a withdrawal results in the student taking fewer than 12 credit hours, the College recalculates tuition based upon the remaining credit hours.
 The difference between the tuition after withdrawal and the original charge is the basis for calculating any refund.

 - The College refunds full tuition and fees for the current term to the beneficiary of any student who dies while enrolled as a credit student.

 - Should a specified calendar refund date fall on a Saturday, a Sunday or a holiday on which the College's administrative offices are closed, the applicable calendar day will be the first calendar day the administrative offices are open for business after the Saturday, Sunday or holiday.

-Aiken Technical College delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoicessso/.
+Aiken Technical College delivers your refund with BankMobile Disbursements, a technology solution, powered by BMTX, Inc. For more information, visit this link: http://bankmobiledisbursements.com/refundchoicessso/.

 To view our third-party servicer contract for refund management, click here.